daipozhi/Purpose-Player-2/README.md

   run command "sudo make uninstall"(unload develop library).

-  On windows or Ubuntu 12.04/14.04/16.04 ,you can double click "ffplay" icon to run it ,if you are on Mint 20 or Ubuntu 18.04/20.04, you need open terminal window, move to "app" dir ,input command "./ffplay" to run it .
+  On windows or Ubuntu 12.04/14.04/16.04 ,you can double click "ffplay" icon to run it ,if you are on Mint 20 or Ubuntu 18.04/20.04, you need open terminal window, move to "app" directory ,input command "./ffplay" to run it .

 小戴媒体播放器  3.3